avabellaw/shark-quiz/readme.md

 ### Known Bugs

 * I had to add an if statement to stop nextButtonTooltip.show(); from being run in Jest.
 I did this because the function is unavailable in the test environment and I'm unable to figure out why.
-* GIF is an inefficient format for for animation - a performance issue.
+* GIF is an inefficient format for animation - a performance issue.
     * This can be resolved by using a webm or mp4 format, however, it would take some redesigning and I wouldn't be able to use the background-repeat property.
-    * I could use JS to replicate the same affect I have now.
+    * I could use JS to replicate the same effect I have now.
 This would come with a performance hit itself and didn't work well enough when I attempted it.
-* Sometimes there are some pixels missing before the box shadow around the .game-area.
+* Sometimes some pixels are missing before the box shadow around the .game-area.
 This appears occasionally after resizing the window.

 ### Deployment